ollieread/request-derived-context-pattern/PATTERN.md

   Each HTTP request is handled in isolation; therefore, it is without shared memory or persistent context.
   This means the context must be derived from the request itself.
 - **Early Context Requirements** <br/>
-  Core decisions at both the application and domain level will often depend on context, which means it must be resolved early on, so the request can be processed correctly.
+  Core decisions at both the application and domain level will often depend on context, which means it may be resolved early on, so the request can be processed correctly.
+  The pattern must allow for both early and late resolution of context, whether eager or lazy.
 - **Diverse Context Sources** <br/>
   Contextual information may exist in a wide variety of formats and locations (e.g. headers, paths, cookies), sometimes simultaneously.